vuvictor1/Flashing-Exit-Sign/README.md

 # Flashing-Exit-Sign

-Program that displays a graphical output of an exit sign.
+Graphical output of a flashing exit sign.

 Featured with a flashing arrow and control buttons.
 Program written in C#.
 Runs using bash script.

 ***Run Instructions***
 ```